apache/openserverless-task/util/docopts.md

 -  list-secrets            list secrets from user metadata
 -  ingress-type            return the ingress type
 -  edit                    edit (with vscode) the current tasks or a plugin
+-  link-plugin             link the <plugin> in current directory to the global list
 ```

 ## Options